WeTransfer/image_vise/SECURITY.md

 URLs are passed as Base64-encoded JSON.
 The JSON payload is signed using HMAC with SHA256.
 This should be sufficient to prevent too much probing.
 If this is a critical issue you need to put throttling in front of the application.
+For checking HMAC values `Rack::Utils.secure_compare` constant-time comparison is used.

 ## Protection for remote URLs from HTTP(s) origins